microbiology-marcus/microbiology-marcus.github.io/works.markdown

 permalink: /works/
 ---

-Here's a collection of things I have written.
+One time I wrote a [pretty big thing](https://hdl.handle.net/10214/27429).
+I've also written some other things.
+Here's a collection of them.